greezybacon/doku2trac/README.md

     -A, --all

 Instructs `doku2trac` to convert *all* versions of each page.
-This is mostly useful when using the `--sql` switch, since that is currently the only method that is useful for importing all the versions of a wiki page into *trac*.
+This is mostly useful when using the `--sql` or `--trac-admin` switches, since those are currently the only methods useful for importing all the versions of a wiki page into *trac*.
+If `--sql` is used, SQL insert statements are emitted for each version of the page.
+If `--trac-admin` is specified, then `trac-admin` is used to import each of the wiki pages from oldest to newest

 DokuWiki Path
 -------------